rerun-io/rerun/docs/content/reference/viewer/selection.md

 Some objects, e.g. Space Views, may not have a data section and expose only Blueprint options.

-In contrast, the Blueprint section is timeline independent and exposes the [Blueprint settings](blueprint.md) of an Entity in the context of a given Space View.
+In contrast, the Blueprint section is timeline independent and exposes the [Blueprint settings](blueprint.md) of an entity in the context of a given Space View.
 To learn more about the various settings check the on-hover tooltips.

 Click-through selections